danrahn/MarkerEditorForPlex/README.md

 ## Known Issues

 It appears that after adding a new episode to a season and Plex's intro detection runs again, it will wipe out any existing markers.
-Work is planned to address this in as smooth of a way as possible (see `backupActions` in [Feature Settings](#feature-settings) below).
+There is a way to restore them in this application with the right settings enabled, but it's not heavily tested, and some UI interactions still need to be hooked up.

 ## Usage